 Among the activities students do in completing this course are comparing and contrasting literary elements in different works, taking a position on the interpretation of a literary work and supporting the position with relevant details, and writing a compare and contrast essay on the novel read for this course.

-There are 8 examinations in British Literature.
+There are 8 exams in British Literature.
+Online Exams are available.

 British Literature, Pearson Longman and Pearson Custom Publishing (includes CD with readings of various selections by professional actors); Austen, Sense and Sensibility.
-(Students may substitute one of three other novels for Sense and Sensibility, but they are responsible for obtaining their own copy of the substitute novel.)